Optimal Prefix Codes with Fewer Distinct Codeword Lengths are Faster to Construct

-Assume that a set of nodes of a tree that corresponds to a prefix code are numbered, starting from $1$, in a non-decreasing order by their values.
-We define the {\it rank} of a node to be its number according to this ordering.
-The {\it sibling property} was introduced by Gallager \cite{g,v}.
-The sibling property states that a tree that corresponds to a prefix code is a Huffman tree if and only if the nodes with ranks $2i-1$ and $2i$ are siblings for all $i \geq 1$.
-In fact, the sibling property is equivalent to property $3$ combined with the exclusion property.
-This equivalence can be directly proven, indicating that a tree $T$ that has the exclusion property is a Huffman tree.

-In general, building a tree $T$ that has the exclusion property (Huffman tree) by evaluating all its internal nodes requires $\Omega(n \log{n})$.
-This follows from the fact that knowing the values of the internal nodes of $T$ implies knowing the sorted order of the input weights, a problem that requires $\Omega(n \log{n})$ in the comparison-based decision-tree model.
-Our main idea is that we do not have to explicitly construct $T$ in order to find optimal codeword lengths.
-Instead, we only need to find the values for some of ---and not all--- the internal nodes to maintain the exclusion property.
+In \cite{be}, we called this second property the {\it exclusion property}.
+In general, building a Huffman tree $T$ that has the sibling property (both the first and second properties) for a list of $n$ weights by evaluating all its internal nodes requires $\Omega(n \log{n})$.
+This follows from the fact that knowing the values of the internal nodes of $T$ implies knowing the sorted order of the input weights; a problem that requires $\Omega(n \log{n})$ in the comparison-based decision-tree model.
+Since it is enough to know which weights will go to which level without necessarily knowing the order of these weights, our main idea is that we do not have to explicitly construct $T$ in order to find the optimal codeword lengths.
+Instead, we only need to find the values of some of---and not all---the internal nodes while maintaining the exclusion property.